 - Navigating The Job Market (Health & Natural Sciences)

-Alexandru Georgescu, Assistant Professor, Department of Chemistry - Advice from a Hiring Perspective – Teaching Intensive
+Clay Fuqua, Clyde Culbertson Professor, Biology, College of Arts and Sciences - Advice from a Hiring Perspective – Teaching Intensive

 - Advice from a Post-Doc